hdoordt/powertest/fw-example/README.md

 cargo install powertest
 ```

-Or, if you want to install a local version, you can run
+Or, if you want to install a local version, you can run:

 ```bash
 cargo install --path /path/to/powertest
 ```

+To run the test:

 ```bash
 cargo test --test power